 The Commission members are appointed by the Ministry of Children and Equality for a term of four years.
 The chairmen are required to have a law-degree.
 The other members have particular insight into the consumer’s and trader’s interests respectively.

 The secretariat to the Commission prepares and administers the cases, and the case handlers write case summaries and make draft decisions before presenting the cases to the Commission.
 The secretariat also serves documents and decisions to the parties, and informs the parties about how to enforce the decisions.

 The case handling at the Consumer Disputes Commission represents the second of a two-step procedure.
-The first step consists of an obligatory effort to solve the dispute through mediation by the local offices of the Consumer Council (Forbrukerrådet).
-The plaintiff shall submit a written complaint to the Consumer Council.
-The Consumer Council shall invite the parties to submit relevant documentation, including obtaining expert opinions in so far as this is necessary.
-When the matter is sufficiently elucidated, the Consumer Council attempts to find an amicable settlement within the framework of the applicable law, and proposes a solution.
+The first step consists of an obligatory effort to solve the dispute through mediation by the local offices of the The Consumer Authority (CA) (Forbrukertilsynet).
+The plaintiff shall submit a written complaint to the The Consumer Authority.
+The Consumer Authority shall invite the parties to submit relevant documentation, including obtaining expert opinions in so far as this is necessary.
+When the matter is sufficiently elucidated, The Consumer Authority attempts to find an amicable settlement within the framework of the applicable law, and proposes a solution.

 The case is passed on to the secretariat to the Commission if mediation is unsuccessful, and one or both parties submit a petition within a four week deadline from the time the case was closed.
 The case is scheduled for the first available meeting after the petition.